Dr. Danielle Bacibianco (former Bacigalupo)

 In May of 2018, Danielle founded “Voices from Rock Bottom”, a live-stream community digital storytelling project on alcoholism, addiction, and recovery produced by MakerParkRadio.nyc as part of her dissertation project.
 This digital storytelling project is filmed in a feminist maker space on Staten Island where alcoholics, addicts, and other recovery community members co-create inclusive stories of recovery.

 In April of 2020, the “Voices from Rock Bottom” storytelling project became an official podcast, available on Apple Podcasts, Spotify, iHeart Radio, Podchaser, Listen Notes, and Buzzsprout.
 VFRB is Danielle’s way to give back to the community by doing activism, as she is a person in recovery herself.

 For more information on Danielle’s dissertation project, please check out the project’s archive blog www.voicesfromrockbottom.com and the podcast “Voices from Rock Bottom”.
-To the field, Danielle also serves as the Social Media Coordinator for the CCCC Feminist Caucus, as the creative editor of their Instagram, Twitter, and TikTok sites (follow @CCCCFemCaucus).
+To the field, Danielle currently serves as the Caucus Historian for the CCCC Queer Caucus (follow Twitter: @4CQueers), and continues to serve as the Social Media Coordinator for the CCCC Feminist Caucus, as the creative editor of their Instagram, Twitter, and TikTok sites (follow @CCCCFemCaucus).